-Other familial amyloidoses
+Other hereditary amyloidoses

 There are other gene mutations that produce proteins that cause amyloidosis.
 These are very rare.
 They include apolipoprotein A-I (AApoAI), apolipoprotein A-II (AApoAII), gelsolin (AGel), fibrinogen (AFib), and lysozyme (ALys).
 A protein known as Lect2 can also cause amyloidosis; it is not clear if this is inherited or not.

-Beta-2 Microglobulin Amyloidosis (Abeta2m)
+Beta-2 Microglobulin amyloidosis (Abeta2m)

 Beta-2 microglobulin amyloidosis is caused by chronic renal failure and often occurs in patients who are on dialysis for many years.
 Amyloid deposits are made of the beta-2 microglobulin protein that accumulated in tissues, particularly around joints, when it cannot be excreted by the kidney because of renal failure.

-Localized Amyloidosis (ALoc)
+Localized amyloidosis (ALoc)